sandroaza/sandro.azaele.github.io/_portfolio/Projects.md

 collection: portfolio
 ---

-We are currently recruiting PhD students and Post-Docs (starting early 2023).
+We regularly recruit PhD students and Post-Docs.
 If you have a solid background in Mathematics or Physics and have a strong interest in Statistical Mechanics, Stochastic Processes, Disordered Systems, etc., applied to Biological Systems, then this is the right Lab for you.
+Send me an email and I will consider your CV.

 Post-doctoral candidates who are able to carry out active multidisciplinary research in any of the broad areas of Statistical Physics, Data Analysis or Numerical Simulations are strongly encouraged to apply.